jitendra-rajput/document-download-log-hook/README.md

 2) Deplpy document-download-tracking-hook

-3) Once you are done with first step next thing is to restart your server.
+3) Once you are done with above steps next thing is to restart your server.

 <b>How to use this application</p>